shwina/still-magic/_en/automate.md

 .PHONY : clean
 ```

-I usually declare all of my phony targets together near the top of the file.
+Most people declare all of their phony targets together near the top of the file,
-Other people put the `.PHONY` declarations right before the rules they refer to.
+though some put the `.PHONY` declarations right before the rules they refer to.
 As with most other rules about programming style ([s:style](#REF)),
 consistency matters more than exactly what you do.